olihough86/BucketSnoop/README.md

 # Usage

-The client should now be loaded and connected to the server, while browsing watch the output of the server as discovered buckets are checked.
+The client should now be loaded and connected to the server, while browsing watch the output of the server as discovered buckets are checked

 If a bucket name can be parsed it will;